stat6250-s17/course-questions-wiki/week-05/README.md

 - Answer (kveng−stat6250): the dollar sign ($) identifies the varaible taype as character with start collumn and end column for the variable.
 - *Question* (lwang30-stat6250): In the *input* statement, what kind of variable do we use the dollar sign for ?
 - *Answer* (lwang30-stat6250): The dollar sign is used to input a character variable.
+- Question (yren10−stat6250): In the INPUT statement, does variable name we assign will show exactly in data set?
+- Answer (yren10−stat6250): Yes, when we write an INPUT statement, we need to specify the variable names exactly as we want them to appear in the SAS data set.

 [Course Textbook Chapter 5, Problem 7]